 The final spot is also near the front of the choir, but this time it’s in between all four sections instead of being a part of one.
 This position is often called the center area, and it is where some of the best singers in a choir typically stand because they are able to interact more with all sections of the choir.

-If using amplification, you will also have to consider choir mic placement and which condenser mics to use.
-Find out more over at this post.
+If using amplification, you will also have to consider mic placement and which best mics to use for a choir.

 Church choir or worship band